-- The originating server settings must be modified through the UI.
-Thus, only Log Settings, OLAP Settings, and Cloud Settings are affected.
-For more information, see 8.1, "Configuration Settings in the User Interface," on page 122 - The catalog must be exported with the "everything" option or the specific Server Settings option.

-When server settings are imported, they take effect immediately and appear in the Settings UI.
+- Include server settings This field determines whether the system configuration is updated from the catalog.
+There are two prerequisites for the catalog to contain configuration settings: - The originating server settings must be modified through the UI.
+Thus, only Log Settings, Ad Hoc Settings, OLAP Settings, and Cloud Settings are affected.
+For more information, see Configuration Settings in the User Interface - The catalog must be exported with the "everything" option or the specific Server Settings option. - When server settings are imported, they take effect immediately and appear in the Settings UI. - Include themes This field determines whether you want to import themes from the catalog.